-- Schools should develop procedures and plans for in-person learning that supports physical distancing where possible, and to separate cohorts to the greatest extent possible. - Consider how to best address traffic flow throughout the schools.
+- Schools should develop procedures and plans for in-person learning that supports physical distancing (2 metres). - Consider how to best address traffic flow throughout the schools.
 This may include one-way hallways and designated entrance and exit doors.
-Note that it is important not to reduce the number of exits and ensure the fire code is adhered to. - For activity planning, staff should ask themselves the following questions to determine the risk of the activities and whether they are allowed to proceed: - Does the activity involve shared surfaces or objects frequently touched by hands? - Can an activity be modified to increase opportunities for physical distancing? - What is the frequency/possibility to clean high touch surfaces (e.g., electronic devices, instruments, equipment, toys)? - To align with physical distancing, field trips and activities requiring group transportation should be postponed at this time. - Stagger lunch/snack breaks to maintain physical distancing among children/students. - Learning experiences involving unprotected (without a mask or physical barrier) in-person singing, cheering or shouting or playing wind instruments should be postponed at this time.
-Consider alternatives such as: - Recording or live-streaming individual performers in separate locations; - Including more lessons focused on music appreciation or music theory; - Choose to play instruments that are lower risk (e.g., percussion or string instruments over wind instruments).
+Note that it is important not to reduce the number of exits and ensure the fire code is adhered to. - If two or more people from different cohorts are required to come within 2 metres of one another for the purposes of instruction, practice or undertaking examinations, additional protections should be instituted such as engineering controls (such as acrylic barriers or partitions) administrative controls (adapting the activity to minimize or eliminate close contacts) or use of masks. - For activity planning, staff should ask themselves the following questions to determine the risk of the activities and whether they should proceed: - Does the activity involve shared surfaces or objects frequently touched by hands? - Can an activity be modified to increase opportunities for physical distancing? - What is the frequency/possibility to clean high touch surfaces (e.g., electronic devices, equipment)? - To align with physical distancing requirements, field trips and activities requiring group transportation should not occur at this time. - Stagger lunch/snack breaks to maintain physical distancing among students. - Learning experiences involving unprotected (without a mask or physical barrier) in-person singing is not permitted, and cheering or shouting or playing wind instruments are to be avoided wherever possible.
+Alternatives such as recording or livestreaming individual performers in separate locations.